People

 Dey’s research interests include the design, modeling, optimization, and control of multi-order power electronic converters, as well as high-frequency, high-density, and highly efficient power conversion solutions using wide-bandgap semiconductors.
 His work finds applications in clean energy systems, transportation electrification, extreme temperature and space electronics, and AI-assisted parameter estimation, health monitoring, reliability studies, and optimized converter design.

-He has authored or co-authored over 40 peer-reviewed IEEE Transactions and conference papers, co-invented five pending U.S. patents, and is the co-author of one book.
+He has authored or co-authored over 40 peer-reviewed IEEE Transactions and conference papers, co-invented five pending U.S. patents, and is the co-author of one Springer Nature book.
 His past research has been sponsored by NASA, the U.S. Department of Defense (DoD), the Department of Energy (DOE), the National Science Foundation (NSF), and CoolCAD Electronics.

-Prof. Dey has received numerous awards and recognitions, including Dean’s Dissertation Award by ASU, 2023 IEEE Transactions on Power Electronics Second Place Prize Paper Award, the Best Presentation Award at the 2022 Applied Power Electronics Conference, the 2023 Taiwan Semiconductor Manufacturing AZ Fellowship, the 2022 IEEE Industrial Electronics Society HOPE Prize, and the 2018 Best Bachelor’s Thesis Award from the Indian National Academy of Engineering.
+Prof. Dey has received numerous awards and recognitions, including the 2025 Dean’s Dissertation Award by ASU, 2023 IEEE Transactions on Power Electronics Second Place Prize Paper Award, the Best Presentation Award at the 2022 Applied Power Electronics Conference, the 2023 Taiwan Semiconductor Manufacturing AZ Fellowship, the 2022 IEEE Industrial Electronics Society HOPE Prize, and the 2018 Best Bachelor’s Thesis Award from the Indian National Academy of Engineering.

 Present Research Team